spraoi/common-ui/README.md

 ```

 This symlinks all packages to your local `node_modules` directory—allowing you to import as usual and test with ease.
+Note that `yarn` will throw a (harmless) error if you attempt to install or remove anything after doing this.
+You can
+remove the symlinks with `spraoi unlink` to avoid it.

 ## Reusable React Components